Are you thinking about buying a new family home soon?

 Kids’ interests change.
 Plan with flexibility in mind.

 Don’t overspend on something that might not matter in two years.
 Sure, Dylan might play with his Thomas the Train table for hours today, but in two years he might be into drumming or Legos instead.
 You might not need an extra family room then.
 Pools, trampolines, and room for sports might become a huge asset with older kids.
 Plan for big kids, and plan for their eventual big friends.
 A house with many options will serve you well.

 Pay extra for only what matters to your family.

 If I see one more gourmet kitchen with a granite countertop, I will pluck my eyes from my head.
 Yes, of course some families love these rooms, and for them, it’s worth the extra expense.
 But I spend as little time in the kitchen as possible.
 For us, a library nook was worth the extra cost.
 Family rooms, extra garage storage, or acreage only makes sense if your family needs them.

 Privacy is huge as kids get older.

-Trust me, when your kids are thirteen and eleven, everyone is going to be okay with bedrooms far, far away from each other.
+Trust me, when your kids are fourteen and twelve, everyone is going to be okay with bedrooms far, far away from each other.
 We live in a bi-level, and our floor plan is great for bigger kids.
 It would be a nightmare if we still had little ones who were up several times a night.
 But at these ages, we want to be in one place and the children want to be in a completely different place.
-Trust me, if you can afford it, you will never regret a separate wing for your master suite.
+Trust me, if you can afford it, you will never regret a separate area for your master suite.